foliovision/filled-in/readme.txt

 Full documentation can be found on the [Filled In](http://urbangiraffe.com/plugins/filled-in/) page.

 == Changelog ==
+= 1.8.9 =
+* Replace entire post was still replacing text in some posts with different Filled in form

 = 1.8.8 =
 * Really fixed email filter and it's parsing regex